aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ![Simple model 1](hub-and-spoke-1.png)

-We can even add properties to the `WORKED_AT` edge to describe Alice's role, and the period during which she worked for Example Corp (e.g. `from` and `to` properties, with data values).
+We can even add properties to the `WORKED_AT` edge to describe Alice's role, and the period during which she worked for Example Corp (e.g. `from` and `to` properties, with data values):

 ![Simple model 2](hub-and-spoke-2.png)